 7. I’m all about breaking social norms and not conforming.
 Just look all these child free role models this blog talks about!

-Any fool can have sex and make a baby, but it takes a special kind of fool to think they can CHANGE THE WORLD.
+Any fool can be a parent, but it takes a special kind of fool to think they can CHANGE THE WORLD.
 I’m a fool of the later persuasion.
 I don’t want to “Keep Calm and Carry On” I want to “Raise Hell and Change the World” that’s why I’m a mentor and a youth group advisor.
 Instead of just procreating I choose to spend MY free time molding the children of other people who had kids without really thinking about what they were doing .
 I choose to be a contributing part of other people’s sparse villages because those little humans are the future generations of this planet.
 MY planet and I want to make sure that I’m doing my part to make this world a better place for myself and others.